podder-ai/podder-ai.github.io/v002/getting-started/01-install-podder-ai.md

 $ aws-iam-authenticator is not installed.
 Do you want to continue to install aws-iam-authenticator? [y/n] y
 ```

-After installation is complated, you can check if podder is installed by the following command.
+After installation is completed, you can check if podder is installed by the following command.
 ```bash
 $ podder --version
 Authorizing podder-cli utilization ...